Proposing a Writing-Enhanced Course

 The W.E. designation may be applied for in regard to an existing course or as part of a new course proposal.
 Writing enhanced courses are considered to support and reinforce the general education curriculum, but they are not necessarily themselves general education courses carrying specific designations (e.g., H, S, W, etc.).
 Because writing is a University learning outcome, all writing enhanced courses must be approved by the University General Education Committee.

-When considering a course for W.E. enhancement, faculty and programs should be sure to include discussion of the alignment between the level of the course and the skills students are expected to learn.
-For example, W.E. proposals for First Year Seminar courses should use language appropriate to this introductory course; W.E. proposals for Junior Seminar courses should reflect expectations that are appropriate for junior level; W.E. proposals for senior capstone proposal courses should indicate mastery-level learning goals and pedagogy appropriate to those goals.
+Faculty and programs should be sure to indicate the alignment between the level of the course and the skills students are expected to learn.
+For example, W.E. proposals for First Year Seminar courses should use language appropriate to this introductory course.
+W.E. proposals for Junior Seminar courses should reflect expectations that are appropriate for junior level.
+W.E. proposals for senior capstone proposal courses should indicate mastery-level learning goals and pedagogy appropriate to those goals.
+We recommend consulting the Written Communication Assessment Rubric.

 A proposed writing enhanced course--including new F.S.E.M. and J.S.E.M. courses--will follow these processes for approval: